Omicron Netherlands: 13 air passengers test positive for new variant

 Omicron was first reported to the World Health Organization (WHO) by South Africa on Wednesday, and early evidence suggests it has a higher re-infection risk.
 It has been categorised by the WHO as a "variant of concern".

-The flights by Dutch national carrier KLM from Johannesburg arrived at 10:30 and 11:00 local time (09:30 and 10:00 GMT) on Friday.
+The flights by Dutch national carrier KLM from Johannesburg arrived on Friday.
 Some 600 passengers were held for several hours after arrival while they were tested for the virus.

-The passengers who tested positive for Covid-19 have been quarantined at a hotel near Amsterdam's Schiphol airport.
+The passengers who have Covid-19 have been quarantined at a hotel near Amsterdam's Schiphol airport.

-Those that tested negative have been asked to isolate at home for five days and take further tests, while those in transit were allowed to continue their journeys.
+Those that tested negative have been asked to isolate at home for five days and take further tests.
+Officials said those in transit would be allowed to continue their journeys, though there were reports on Saturday that some passengers had not received written proof of a negative test and were therefore unable to board onward flights.

 Following the announcement of the 13 Omicron cases, Dutch Health Minister Hugo de Jonge made an "urgent request" for people returning from southern Africa to get tested for Covid "as soon as possible".